Glossary of Gunspeak

 Sling Arms–One of several ways to hang a long gun off your body with a strap called a sling.
 In US military marching drill, Sling Arms meant to put the strap (sling) of the rifle over one shoulder, traditionally the right shoulder (regardless of handedness or eye dominance), muzzle up.
 Although most tacticool operators sling cross-chest, muzzle down these days, there is still a time and a place for one shoulder slinging.
 Say, you are manning a checkpoint with hours between contacts, and your sling is too short for (or your back is not happy with) cross chest carry.
 If you choose to sling across one shoulder, muzzle down on the non-dominant side (African Carry) is probably your best option.

-Speed Load–A competition technique with very limited actual tactical application.
+Speed Load–Also called a TFE reload.
+A competition technique with some tactical application for tier 1 operators, and very limited tactical application for armed citizens.
 IPSC / USPSA Action Shooting competitors, who carry, like, 8+ magazines on their non-concealed competition rig, might dump a partial on the ground and stuff in a full mag while moving between the boxes they must shoot from.
 It saves a second or two but loses ammo you might need later, if you only have one or two spare magazines in the mall food court.
 Even if you are behind effective cover, and figure you can always pick it up off the ground if you need it, you might get flanked and have to abandon that cover–leaving that partially full magazine where you dropped it.
-The only people I can see legitimately using speed loads outside of competition might be SWAT operators serving a warrant.
+The only people I can see legitimately using speed loads stateside, outside of competition, might be SWAT operators serving a warrant.
 They roll heavy on the ammo, have lots of friends with lots of ammo, and if they step in anything bad, it will likely be high intensity over very short duration.
 They might not want to miss any of it while conserving ammo for later.